Frequently asked questions

 If you wish to cancel your free trial or subscription, you can do so in the App Store or Play Store:

 No, creating a Truyu account has no impact on your credit score.
-Setting up ID usage alerts involves an identity verification process, but this also has no impact on your credit score.
+Setting up ID alerts involves an identity verification process, but this also has no impact on your credit score.

 Every Truyu user will receive their own notifications for data breaches when their registered email address(es) are detected in a breach.
 Upon registering your email address for monitoring, you will also receive alerts for historical data breaches.

 Truyu will only send notifications if you give us permission.
-Without these notifications the service may not be as effective, however we will still alert you via email (as part of the both the data breach service and the ID usage alert service).
+Without these notifications the service may not be as effective, however we will still alert you via email (as part of the both the data breach service and the ID alert service).
 You can manage your push notifications for Truyu through your phone settings.

 Truyu account